-Tessa Lunney has had her fiction, poetry, and reviews published in Southerly, Mascara, and Contrapasso, among others, as well as Best Australian Poems 2014.
+Tessa Lunney has had her fiction, poetry, and reviews published in Southerly, Mascara, Cordite, and Contrapasso, among others, as well as Best Australian Poems 2014.
 Her first novel is currently in development.
 In 2014 she was the recipient of an Australia Council ArtStart grant.
-She has also been listed for the Helen Bell award, the Jean Cecily Drake-Brockman Poetry Prize 2013, the Griffith Review Novella competition 2012, the FAW Unpublished Manuscript award.
+In 2016 she was a recipient of a Varuna PIP Fellowship.
+She has also been listed for the Helen Bell award, the Jean Cecily Drake-Brockman Poetry Prize 2013, and the Griffith Review Novella competition 2012.
 She has a DCA from the University of Western Sydney on silence in contemporary Australian war fiction.
 She continues to work as a casual academic at universities around Sydney.
 She became Southerly’s administrative assistant in late 2008.

 Brandl & Schlesinger